davdma/knowledgewiki/docs/01-Intro/01-intro.md

     └── claude_code.md        # Claude Code usage and tips
 ```

-A core feature of the knowledge wiki is the simplicity and ease of access for LLMs and AI tools like Claude Code.
-Besides allowing AI tools to crawl through my directory and notes to generate summaries or answer queries, the repo can also be exported through tools like [gitingest](https://gitingest.com/) for external LLMs input.

 # Usage

 * Modify or add markdown files in the github repo.